diskoverdata/diskover-docs/source_files/task_panel.md

 #### Templates Tab

-Default indexing tasks are available in the **Templates** tab of the Task Panel, for both [Posix File System Indexing](#config_indexers) and [S3 Bucket Indexing](#alt_scanner_s3).
+Default scanning tasks are available in the **Templates** tab of the Task Panel, for both [Posix File System Scanning](#config_scanners) and [S3 Bucket Indexing](#alt_scanner_s3).

 Also, when creating a new task, you have the option at the bottom of the page to save the settings as a template.
-This is particularly useful if you have multiple similar repositories to index, as it allows you to reuse the same configuration for future tasks.
+This is particularly useful if you have multiple similar repositories to scan, as it allows you to reuse the same configuration for future tasks.

 <img src="images/task_panel_templates_creation.png" width="">